mmurphy2/slackbuilds/README.md

 3. Source files in the DOWNLOAD and DOWNLOAD\_x86\_64 entries may be renamed upon download by prefixing them with the base filename, followed by two colons (::), followed by the URL (no spaces in any single download entry).

-At this time, we have not yet released our build system but expect to do so under an open source license later in 2021.
-Other build systems, such as those for SlackBuilds.org ports, may not be able to use the .info files in this repository without a bit of editing first.